"Whitey" Bulger's personal items auction to compensate victims' families

 The division and distribution of the funds will be determined in a final order of forfeiture from a federal court judge.

 The items sold both online and at a Boston convention center included a Stanley cup replica ring that sold for $9,100; the rat mug that fetched $3,600; and the fisherman-style hat Bulger wore at the time of his 2011 arrest.
 The white bucket hat was bought for $6,400, according to the U.S. Marshals Service.

 The Irish claddagh ring – yellow-gold with a heart cut diamond – sold for $23,000.

 The items were seized after Bulger and girlfriend Catherine Greig were arrested in 2011.
 He had spent 16 years on the lam after rising through the ranks of the Winter Hill Gang, the preeminent Irish-American crime syndicate in the Boston area.

 At the time of his arrest, more than $800,000 in cash, 30 guns and other personal items were recovered from the apartment, according to court documents.

-U.S. District Judge Denise J. Casper ordered the U.S. Marshals Service to auction off the items.
+U.S. District Judge Denise J. Casper ordered the U.S. Marshals Service to auction off the items at a Boston convention center in June, according to the news release.
 She ordered the guns to be properly disposed of, according to court documents.

-“Our goal is to maximize the proceeds of the auction to compensate the victims of Bulger’s brutal crimes,” U.S. Marshal John Gibbons said in April.
+“Our goal is to maximize the proceeds of the auction to compensate the victims of Bulger’s brutal crimes,” U.S. Marshal John Gibbons said in a statement Monday.